 Outside of LeBron, Akron's pride and joy is this comfort food and booze mecca, with 150 bottles, 12 taps, and grilled cheese sandwiches that kids would be weirded out by.

-With a clean, coffee-house vibe, a friendly-but-knowledgeable staff befitting one of America's most storied beer states, and an unassailable, all-American 62-strong tap list to match, you won't find any of Milwaukee's most famous brews at The Sugar Maple.
+With a clean, coffee-house vibe, a friendly-but-knowledgeable staff befitting one of America's most storied beer states, and an unassailable, all-American 62-strong tap list to match, you won't find any of Milwaukee's most famous brews at the Sugar Maple.
 Even better -- you'll have your pick from a slew of Badger State breweries.

 There are two reasons why Taste of Tops is unlike any beer bar in the country: Four of their employees are Certified Cicerones and have an encyclopedic knowledge of beer, and it's connected to a liquor store.
 Their 24 rotating taps are great, but the real added value is being able to walk into the adjoining liquor store, grab any of their hundreds of bottled beers (including ones from their cellar vintage bottle list) and drink it on the premises in the bar.
+The place even provides growler fills.